bazelbuild/bazel/site/docs/crosstool-reference.md

   </tr>
 </table>

-## CROSSTOOL actions
+## `CROSSTOOL` actions

-CROSSTOOL actions provide the flexibility to modify the circumstances under which an action executes without assuming how the action will be run.
-An
-<code>action_config</code> specifies the tool binary that an action invokes,
-while a <code>feature</code> specifies the configuration (flags) that determine how that tool behaves when the action is invoked.
+`CROSSTOOL` actions provide the flexibility to modify the circumstances under which an action executes without assuming how the action will be run.
+An `action_config` specifies the tool binary that an action invokes, while a `feature` specifies the configuration (flags) that determine how that tool behaves when the action is invoked.

-[Features](#crosstool-features) reference CROSSTOOL actions to signal which Bazel actions they affect since CROSSTOOL actions can modify the Bazel action graph.
+[Features](#crosstool-features) reference `CROSSTOOL` actions to signal which Bazel actions they affect since `CROSSTOOL` actions can modify the Bazel action graph.
 The `CROSSTOOL` file includes actions that have flags and tools associated with them, such as `c++-compile`.
 Flags are assigned to each action by associating them with a feature.

-Each CROSSTOOL action name represents a single type of action performed by Bazel, such as compiling or linking.
-There is, however, a many-to-one relationship between CROSSTOOL actions and Bazel action types, where a Bazel action type refers to a Java class that implements an action (such as `CppCompileAction`).
+Each `CROSSTOOL` action name represents a single type of action performed by Bazel, such as compiling or linking.
+There is, however, a many-to-one relationship between `CROSSTOOL` actions and Bazel action types, where a Bazel action type refers to a Java class that implements an action (such as `CppCompileAction`).
 In particular, the "assembler actions" and "compiler actions" in the table below are `CppCompileAction`, while the link actions are